 Mike Player is a comedy writer, actor, and author.
 He is the founder of 3 comedy groups; “Shock of the Funny” in New York, and “The Gay Mafia” and "Angry Daddies" in Los Angeles.
 He is the creator/executive producer of MTV’s LOGO Network series, “The Outlaugh Festival on Wisecrack.”
-He is the editor and a contributor to “Out on the Edge: America’s Rebel Comics” published by Alyson Books, and author of "Viral - The Story of the Milkshake Girl."
+He is the editor and a contributor to “Out on the Edge: America’s Rebel Comics” published by Alyson Books, and author of the novels, "Viral - The Story of the Milkshake Girl," and "Hyperloop To Hell."
 Find out all about him at www.mikeplayer.net.

 He wrote and performed (at Highways in Santa Monica) a one-man performance piece entitled Mr. Gay, based on growing up in The Gay Family.